mytechprojects/suggestion-service/README.md

 3. Web Layer: Exposes the suggestion endpoint as a REST API

-### Feature Summary
+### Feature Summary & Highlights
+1.Modularized and Object Oriented Approach
-1.Protected REST endpoint: To demonstrate API level security, i have introduced a header (X-API-KEY).
+2. Protected REST endpoint: To demonstrate API level security, i have introduced a header (X-API-KEY).
 This header can be used to hook into a authentication layer.
 For the demo purpose, the only valid X-API-KEY will be SUGGESTION-SERVICE-APIKEY (specifed in the Constants file)
-2. Personalization hook: Incoming request can be enriched by adding attributes to the RequestContext.
+3. Personalization hook: Incoming request can be enriched by adding attributes to the RequestContext.
 The UserRequest class can be used for this.
-3. Index Build on startup:  I have leveraged the Spring event model to ensure that the index is built on the service startup.
+4. Index Build on startup:  I have leveraged the Spring event model to ensure that the index is built on the service startup.
 Since the service cannot function without a valid index datastructure, any errors in this process will cause a System exit.
-4. Index maintenance hook:  In a production scenario, there could be situations that demand index maintenance.
-During such instances, the index ready boolean can be utilized to either return a temporary response or Out of Service kind of response
+5. Index maintenance hook:  In a production scenario, there could be situations that demand index maintenance.
+During such instances, the index ready boolean can be utilized to either return a temporary response or Out of Service kind of response.
-5. Pluggable Scoring Engine:  I have implemented a simple scoring engine that depends on the query match first followed by geo-graphic proximity.
+6. Pluggable Scoring Engine:  I have implemented a simple scoring engine that depends on the query match first followed by geo-graphic proximity.
 We can obviously think of much more complicated scoring algorithms.
 The interface plugging approach will allow for easier integration with any other scoring engine.
 ### Assumptions
-  - In-depth data validation
+  - In-depth data validation has been skipped and i have assumed that the data format specified in the GeoName Readme is accurate
 #### Online Markdown Editor
 See [Markdown Editor](https://dillinger.io/)